 High school / Cégep publicizes this opportunity to their student body

-High school / Cégep selects one student to be their Schulich Leader Nominee (Cégeps may select two Nominees)
+High school / Cégep selects one student to be their Schulich Leader Nominee (Cégeps may select up to four Nominees)

 Nominee completes a separate Schulich Leader scholarship application

 Universities review applications and select their scholarship recipients

 What are the 2021 application deadlines / important dates?

 January 27, 2021 – Deadline for school to submit a Nominee

 February 17, 2021 – Deadline for Nominee to submit Schulich Leader scholarship application

 June 15, 2021 – Scholarship winners finalized

 All applications must be submitted electronically on our website.
 The link to access the application is only available upon request by the high school/Cégep.
 To request the link contact firstname.lastname@example.org

 What information is required for the Schulich Leader Nominee and Scholarship application?